 Many academic goals must be mastered at higher than 80% as well.
-For example, early reading decoding skills need to be achieved at around 95-100% before they are considered “mastered.”
+For example, early reading decoding skills like need to be achieved at around 95-100% before they are considered “mastered.”
 Being able to read 80% of words that are consonant-vowel-consonant or “CVC,” (like “cat), is not good enough– imagine if you could only read 80% of one syllable words– you would be illiterate.
-Only mastering 80% of kindergarten sight words before moving on to first or second grade sight words is insufficient.
+Only mastering 80% of kindergarten sight words before moving on to first or second grade sight words is also, frankly, silly.
 For skills like this, even if it takes the child a long time to master, the skill should be reviewed until a much higher level of mastery than 80%.

 I have seen middle school writing goals for putting a capital letter at the beginning of a sentence set at 80%.
 Again, it is student specific— it’s individualized, don’t forget.
 This may be appropriate for a small subset of students.
 But ask yourself—can we reasonably expect that this child could master capitalizing sentences 90 or 95% of the time with specialized instruction?
 If so, 95% should be how the goal is written.
 Hint: almost all middle school students with low-average, average or higher cognitive ability can master capitalizing words with 95% accuracy.
 In fact, most elementary school students can too!

-If your child’s IEP goals are set at 80% (which I bet is far more than 80% of you!), ask yourself why, and what would be appropriate for your individual child given their particular goals.
+If your child’s IEP goals are always set at 80% (which I bet is far more than 80% of you!), ask yourself why, and what would be appropriate for your individual child given their particular goals, abilities and needs.

 THIS BLOG SHOULD BE USED FOR INFORMATIONAL PURPOSES ONLY.
 IT DOES NOT CREATE AN ATTORNEY-CLIENT RELATIONSHIP WITH ANY READER AND SHOULD NOT BE CONSTRUED AS LEGAL ADVICE.
-IF YOU NEED LEGAL ADVICE FROM A SPECIAL EDUCATION ATTORNEY, PLEASE SCHEDULE A CALL HERE.
+IF YOU NEED LEGAL ADVICE FROM A SPECIAL EDUCATION ATTORNEY, PLEASE SCHEDULE A CALL.